 Yet in the US and in many places around the world, cities have greater income inequality than the rest of a nation.
 As the world continues to rapidly urbanize, inequality and the challenges associated with it will only become more severe—unless we can turn those challenges into opportunities for change.

 We’re proud to present a series of articles related to the challenges of urban equity.

-- Lina Hidalgo, an MPP student running for Harris County Judge in Houston, writes about the importance of early childhood education in reducing inequality, in Houston and beyond.
+- Conquering Inequality in Houston Begins with Early Childhood Education by Lina Hidalgo, an MPP student running for Harris County Judge in Houston, Texas.

 - The Long Fight of Shantytown Families in Chile by Francisca Villalobos, an MPA student at Harvard from Chile.

 - Making Stronger Connections: Options for Cities to Promote Broadband Equity by Angelica Quicksey and Emily Broas.
 Quicksey is a joint MPP/MUP candidate at the Kennedy School and Graduate School of Design.
 Broas is a joint MPP/MBA at HKS and the Harvard Business School.